Methodology

 Does this page publish benchmark results?

 No. It publishes methodology only.
-Result pages should stay draft or noindex until real datasets and downloadable artifacts exist in the repo.
+Result pages should only go live once real datasets and downloadable artifacts are available.

 At minimum it should include workload definition, system shape, scenario shape, load shape, runtime surface, cluster topology, report artifacts, download artifacts, and publication dates.

-It prevents thin or misleading benchmark content by setting a clear standard for what evidence must be visible before a result page is indexed.
+It prevents thin or misleading benchmark content by setting a clear standard for what evidence must be visible before a benchmark claim is treated as trustworthy.

 Related